 These allow students to practice solving real problems and to become familiar with concepts that they are likely to see on their test.

-Our specialized arrangement of course materials allows for repetition and familiarity of similar problems.
-This reinforces the Strategies and concepts learned.
+Our specialized arrangement of course materials allows for repetition and familiarity with similar problems.
+This reinforces the strategies and concepts learned.

 The Facilitative Approach to Learning

 The Facilitative Approach ensures comprehension.
 Students work problems individually to gauge their understanding of specific concepts.
-Instructors time each problem so that students are aware of the time constraints they will experience on test day.
-Then instructors guide students to solve the problems most efficiently, to understand the steps involved, and to explain the problem-solving process.
+Coaches time each problem so that students adapt to the time constraints they will experience on test day.
+Then coaches guide students through the most efficient solutions to each problem to enhance their understanding of the steps involved and to strengthen their problem-solving muscles.

 Weekly Problem-solving Assignments